CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - documentURI: URI of the document that works as a SPARQL endpoint where to execute the SPARQL query.
-- UPDATEQuery: UPDATE query to execute in the selected endpoint.
+- update: UPDATE query to execute in the selected endpoint.
 - requestOptions: Customizable options for the request.

 ##### createChild